zbtolon/customer-portal/cpsupport.md

 If you reassign the ticket, the new assignee becomes the primary point of contact for issue resolution.
 If you add a comment or attachment, the Support team member working on the ticket reviews the new information to assist in issue resolution.

-## Escalating a support issue
+## Escalating a support case
 {: #cp_bpsupescalflow}

-You can request further assistance by escalating your issue.
+You can request further assistance by escalating your case.
 See [Escalating support tickets](/docs/get-support/quicktickresp.html#escalation) for more information.